g-01234/deprecated-scope/README.md

 ### Installation

-If you run into any issues, DM me on twitter @popular_12345 and I'll help you out.
 Installation + setup can be a little finnicky currently but I'm aiming to streamline it.

 1. Install the extension from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=popular.scope-eth)
 2. Ensure you have [foundry installed](https://book.getfoundry.sh/getting-started/installation) and run `foundryup`